pjuwyD/demoservice/README.md

 This resulted in improvement of around a minute in the building process (~60 sec comapring to ~90 sec).
 If not built for 2 architectures, build process would finish in around 40 seconds.

+Images can be found on the [Docker Hub repo](https://hub.docker.com/u/pjuwy).

 ## Deployment in docker
 For the purpose of conteinerised deployment, two approaches are implemented: